 Missed or Late submissions are NOT accepted & receive a ZERO on that assignment.
-Project presentations to industry clients cannot be made up.
-If a student must miss a project review 1 or 2 their grade will be based on the Team's Project Review Grade with adjustments per the Team Assessment (if needed).
+Project presentations cannot be made up.
+If a student has an excused absence for project review 1 or 2 their grade will be based on the Team's Project Review Grade with adjustments per the Team Assessment (if needed).
 A student should complete additional work to help team prepare Project Review #1 or #2 materials if a student anticipates an absence.
-Attending the Final client project presentation during Exam time is required.
+Attending the Final project presentation in-person during course Exam time is required.